Stinky-c/curse-api/README.md

 ----

-## A simple python Curseforge api wrapper with built in dataclasses
+## A simple python Curseforge api wrapper using pydantic

 Built to serve CF endpoints while providing methods and functions to assist in finding the right mod.